Nuclear Power in Iran

 In May 2010, a deal with Brazil and Turkey was announced and submitted to the IAEA whereby Iran would ship 1200 kg of 3.5% enriched uranium to Turkey, and then receive 120 kg of 19.75% enriched uranium fuel elements for the TRR in return from the so-called Vienna Group, comprising the IAEA, USA, Russia and France.
 This apparently did not proceed.

 The Nuclear Technology Center of Isfahan operates four small nuclear research reactors, all supplied by China.
 The Center is run by the AEOI.
-In April 2013 the AEOI announced plans for a new research reactor at Bonab in East Azerbaijan province.
+In April 2013 the AEOI announced plans for a new research reactor at Bonab, and in June the location was reported as Zarghan, in East Azerbaijan province, respectively south and north of Tabriz.

 IR-40 heavy water reactor

 Iran is also building a 40 MW heavy water-moderated "research" reactor at Arak fuelled by natural uranium.
 It is declared as being to replace the old Teheran reactor.
 The IR-40 design is very similar to those used by India and Israel to make plutonium for nuclear weapons, and was apparently designed by Russia's NIKIET.
 Construction is under way and the incomplete plant was "inaugurated" in August 2006.
 In August 2009 it was about 63% complete, with the reactor vessel due to be installed in 2011.
 In July 2011 AEOI reported it as 75% complete.
 Iran has said that it will be under IAEA safeguards, and has been subject to IAEA inspection during construction.
-However, in August 2012 the IAEA noted that “the lack of up-to-date information on the IR-40 Reactor is now having an adverse impact on the Agency’s ability to effectively verify the design of the facility and to implement an effective safeguards approach.”
-No design information for the IR-40 reactor had been provided since 2006.
+However, from 2006 Iran has declined to provide IAEA with detailed design information on the IR-40 reactor to allay concerns regarding its precise purpose.
+An IAEA design verification visit in February 2013 noted that cooling and moderator plumbing was almost complete, though in November critical components were not yet installed.
+It is now expected to start up in 2014, with a delay due to slow progress with fuel fabrication.
+The UN Security Council has demanded that construction of IR-40 cease due to its plutonium production potential.

-A heavy water production plant is operating at Arak, but the IAEA is denied access to it.
+A heavy water production plant is operating at Arak, but the IAEA has been denied access to it since 2011.
+It began construction in 2001.

 A plant for making research reactor fuel plates for TRR was expected to be commissioned about the end of 2011, and in August 2012 the IAEA said that ‘a small amount’ of the 19.75% enriched uranium had been used thus.